 Travelling after the work contract ends is not permitted.
 Workaway does not endorse this type of practice.
 Once you have finished your work assignment you must return home as scheduled unless you have secured employment for the summer season.

-Group activities will be advertised to participants via the Human Resources department.
-Should you wish to attend a particular excursion, it is your responsibility to acquire permission from your line manager.
+Within the Workaway collection of Country Clubs some, but not all, offer cultural trips in and around Florida.
+Group activities will be advertised to participants via email.
+Should you wish to attend a particular excursion, it is your responsibility to acquire permission from your manager.
 The earlier you ask for the time off, the more chance you have of receiving permission.
-Please note that the Employer’s first priority is the servicing of their membership and management cannot guarantee that all participants will be granted time off to attend outings.
+Please note that the clubs first priority is the servicing of their membership and management cannot guarantee that all participants will be granted time off to attend outings.

 What will happen if I want to go home early?

 If you want to return home early please get in touch with your employer’s Human Resources department and Workaway International who will assist you.

 In order to make the program affordable to participants, Workaway International purchases airline tickets in bulk.
 These tickets are “limited” in terms of the changes that a passenger is allowed to make.
 A change in the departure date of an airline ticket may cost $250 and up and changes are subject to availability.
 This cost will need to be covered by the participant, if the participant resigns.
 The fee needs to be paid in full prior to any changes being made.
 There may also be limitations in terms of the number of ticket changes that the airline will allow over the course of the season and participants wanting to change ticket departure dates near the end of the season may be unable to do so.

 Do I need a visa for the USA?

 Yes you do.
 Upon acceptance as a participant on the program you will need to apply for a H2B visa, which specifies the function you will perform over a defined period of time.

 You will have to go for a personal interview at the USA consulate in your home country.
 Our team will help guide you through the visa application process and arrange an interview for you.

 What other countries are involved in the program?